How To Use And Configure WordPress Widgets – Part 2

 • Replace “http://yourimagelocation.com/img/supportbutton.jpg” in the code above with the URL of your image location.

-The image below shows the sections of the above sample code that you need to replace with your actual contact page and image URLs …
+The image below shows which sections of the above sample code you will need to replace with your actual contact details …

-Using A Text Widget To Add A Clickable Help Button To Your Sidebar Navigation Area
+Use A Text Widget To Add A Contact Button To Your Sidebar Section

-Now, go back to your Widgets area …
+Next, go back into your Widgets panel …

 Activate or deactivate widgets using drag-and-drop